Numericable: Services

-National Network

 Numericable controls the vast majority of the cable network in France, representing some 9.5 million potential households or about 32% of French households.
 The company has 3.5 million television subscribers, 1,037,000 for internet and 753,000 for telephone services.

 As of June 2012, the cable operator counts over a half million high-speed fiber-optic customers and 4.6 million households connected to the network.
 Later that year in November 2012, a company press release announced that the number had grown to almost 600,000.
 According to figures published by Arcep, Numericable holds 70% of the high-speed fiber-optic market.

-International Network
+International network

 Numericable also had operations in Luxembourg, Belgium, French Caribbean (Martinique, Guadeloupe and French Guiana) and Portugal.

 In 2016, Numericable was replaced by SFR in Belgium, Luxembourg and Overseas France.

 In Portugal, Altice sold Cabovisão, due to Meo acquisition, to Apax France and it was rebranded as Nowo on 19 September 2016.